SalvoSamba01/fingerprintAuth/README.md

 2. Open the project in **Visual Studio**.

 3. Add the HiScan SDK dependencies:
-   - Download the SDK by contacting Biometrika (see disclaimer below).
+   - Download the SDK by contacting UMPI (see disclaimer below).

 4. Build and run the application